SwissDataScienceCenter/renku-graph/knowledge-graph/README.md

 }
 ```

-#### PUT /knowledge-graph/projects/:namespace/:name
+#### PATCH /knowledge-graph/projects/:namespace/:name

-API to update selected properies of the project with the given `namespace/name` in both the Triples Store and GitLab
+API to update project data.

+Each of the properties can be either set to a new value or omitted in case there's no new value.

+The properties that can be updated are:
+* image - possible values are:
+  * `null` for removing the current image
+  * any relative or absolute link to the image
+* visibility - possible values are: `public`, `internal`, `private`

+In case no properties are set, no data will be changed.
 The endpoint requires an authorization token to be passed.
 Supported headers are:

 - `Authorization: Bearer <token>` with OAuth Token obtained from GitLab